Do you need to know how to do research in Public Administration and Public Affairs? How to find books, articles and other documents on these topics?

 Contact the library via email (firstname.lastname@example.org), IM/Chat (AskAuraria), text (303-848-8444), phone (303-556-2585), or in person (Auraria Library, 1100 Lawrence St., Denver).

-If you would like to meet with a librarian one-on-one, request a research consultation.
-Research consultations are an opportunity to meet indiviudally with a librarian to discuss the best resources (including article databases) and research strategies for class assignments, research projects, honors theses, dissertation topics, and general research needs.
+If you would like to meet with a librarian one-on-one, research consultations are an opportunity to meet individually with a librarian to discuss the best resources (including article databases) and research strategies for class assignments, research projects, honors theses, dissertation topics, and general research needs.